plasticine/simulacrum/README.md

 ## Simulacrum

-An opinionated web UI regression testing tool built to be tightly integrated with Rspec and Selenium.
+An opinionated UI component regression testing tool built to be tightly integrated with RSpec, Selenium and tools you already use.

 ***